A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 \subsection{The general strategy}

-In \cite{timar2019unimodular} the first author shows that URPG's have unimodular combinatorial embeddings into the plane.
+In \cite{timar2023unimodular} the first author shows that URPG's have unimodular combinatorial embeddings into the plane.
 Notice that when the URPG has one end, \emph{any} combinatorial embedding into $S^2$ gives $\acc(G)=1$.

-Here we show that having one end is not necessary.
-Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc} states that as long as the URPG $(G,o)$ is supported on $\G_{S^2}^*$, it has a unimodular random combinatorial embedding into the plane with $\acc(G) \leq 1$ almost surely.
+Here, in Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}, we show that as long as the URPG $(G,o)$ is supported on $\G_{S^2}^*$, it has a unimodular random combinatorial embedding into the plane with $\acc(G) \leq 1$ almost surely.

 Recall that an embedding with one topological accumulation point is called \emph{simply connected}.
 For example the $d$-regular tree $T_d$ ($d \geq 2$) has continuum many ends, but admits simply connected embeddings into $S^2$.
-As a counterexample $K_2 \times T_3$ does not.
+On the other hand $K_2 \times T_3$ does not.

 Throughout this Section we consider graphs of increasing generality and build up to a proof of Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}.
-As in \cite{timar2019unimodular}, we construct the random embedding by decomposing our graph into 2-connected, and then further into 3-connected components.
+As in \cite{timar2023unimodular}, we construct the random embedding by decomposing our graph into 2-connected, and then further into 3-connected components.
 We choose random combinatorial embeddings for those parts and glue them together to form a combinatorial embedding of the whole graph.

-The main reason why our construction works is that multi-ended infinite $2$-connected components essentially have a unique combinatorial embedding with $1$ accumulation point.
+The main reason why our construction works is that multi-ended infinite $2$-connected components essentially have a unique combinatorial embedding with $1$ accumulation point whenever they have at least one.
 (See Lemma \ref{lemma:full_core}.)
 Technical difficulties arise because we have to keep track of where ends get embedded.